kyzh0/zephyr-firebase/README.md

 - Webcams - live images from various cameras.
 - Interactive map - easy to use with intuitive colours and icons.
 - Charts and tables - a tidy representation of each station's data over time.
+- Live grid view - easy to integrate with XCTrack for in-flight updates.
 - Mobile-first design - scalable across different screen sizes.
 - Help tab - provides a way for users to contact the developer.
 - Admin-only area - for adding new weather stations and viewing errors.